UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 $$\beta_j = \sqrt{\frac{\lambda}{\mu_j}}$$
  (the standard deviation of the Gaussian noise), and we have that finding $$x_j$$ is equivalent to a Gaussian denoising problem with noise level $$\beta_j$$ (or, $$\sigma^2_\text{noise} = \beta_j^2$$).

 Given that this is a simple denoising task, we can opt for a denoising neural network.

+#### Denoising Network

 The paper in question uses a "ResUNet", which is a variant of a UNet:

 ![Unfolding UNet]({{ '/assets/images/01/UNet.png' | relative_url }})
 {: style="max-width: 80%;"}